JosephTheExperiment/gyst/gyst docs/cli details/Options and subcommands.md

 ## update
 - Description => Updates one or more libraries.
 - Args:
-	- name/version(conan required).. => One or more libraries names and versions.
+	- name/version.. => One or more libraries names and versions (required for conan).
 ## add
 - Description => Adds one or more source/header files, directories, modules, or libraries.
 - Args:
-	- name.. => One or more names for the type specified.
+	- -n, --name: name.. => One or more names for the type specified.
+	- Libraries:
+		- Vcpkg:
-	- name/version(conan required):options.. => One or more libraries names, versions, and a conan profile or a vcpkg triplet.
-(For libraries only)
+			- name\[port features]/version.. => One or more libraries names, port features, and versions (not required).
+		- Conan:
+			- name/version.. => One or more libraries names, versions (required).
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to add.
 - Options: